FP&A Explainer

-When are spreedsheets no longer enough for Financial Planning & Analysis (FP&A)?
+When are spreedsheets no longer enough for Financial Planning & Analysis?

 Spreadsheets can be a useful tool for analysis, but they are rarely built for the realities of modern Financial Planning & Analysis (FP&A): collaboration, traceability, frequent updates, and scenario work.
 When planning becomes cross-functional, and forecasts need to be updated more often than the model can handle, spreadsheets start to fall short of what modern FP&A work requires.